-In late 2015, Chiyangwa stood in the running for ZIFA after the council at the time booted out Cuthbert Dube.
+In late 2015, Chiyangwa stood in the running for ZIFA after the council at the time dismissed Cuthbert Dube.
 Standing against former administrators Trevor Carelse-Juul, Leslie Gwindi and former player James Takavada.
-Chiyangwa recorded a resounding victory garnering 40 votes out of a total of 55.
+Chiyangwa recorded a victory with 40 votes out of a total of 55.
 This being done after much public debate that he was not the right man for the job

 In late 2004, it was reported by Zimbabwean state television that Chiyangwa had been arrested on charges of obstructing the course of justice by trying to prevent the arrest of two ENG Capital directors Nyasha Watyoka and Gilbert Muponda accused of defrauding investors of billions of dollars (60 billion Zimbabwean dollars, which was equivalent to about US $73 million at the official rate.
 The official rate was known to be unrealistic - See Zimbabwe Hyperinflation)